 The court must determine that it would be in the absentee’s best interests, including the absentee’s obligation to provide shelter, food, health care, education, transportation, or the maintenance of a reasonable and adequate standard of living for his or her family.
 “Family of an absentee” means an eligible spouse or, if there is no eligible spouse, the child or children equally; if there are no children, the absentee’s parent or parents, equally, are considered family.
 The family member must be a dependent of the absentee, as defined in 37 USC §401.
 This requirement appears intended to ensure that only individuals who would benefit from the absentee’s presence are able to have the property set aside on their behalf.

 Within 6 months after the absentee returns, or within 6 months after a determination of death has been made, the person or persons to whom the property was set aside may be called on to account for the property and proceeds, if any.

 If you wish to gain more information please contact me for a free consultation.
 I will spend time with you to answer your questions.
-From my office in Southern California, I represent families in all California counties, including Southern California Counties such as Imperial County, Los Angeles County, Orange County, San Bernardino County, and San Diego County.
+From my office in Southern California, I represent families in all California counties, including Southern California Counties such as Imperial County, Los Angeles County, San Bernardino County, and San Diego County.
 I also represent parties residing outside of California that have probate matters affecting real and/or personal property in California.

 To schedule a consultation, call me toll free at 800-575-9610 or locally at 760-989-4820.